Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 |---|---|---|---|---|---|

-| Studio | 340 sq ft | $278,800 | $21,700 | $300,500 | ~$17,000 avg. (varies by city) |
+| Studio | 340 sq ft | $278,800 | $21,700 | $300,500 | ~$17,000 avg. |

-| 1 bed / 1 bath | 500 sq ft | $326,800 | $25,700 | $352,500 | ~$17,000 avg. |
+| One (1 bd / 1 ba) | 500 sq ft | $326,800 | $25,700 | $352,500 | ~$17,000 avg. |

-| 2 bed / 1 bath | 610 sq ft | $360,800 | $31,700 | $392,500 | ~$17,000 avg. |
+| Two (2 bd / 1 ba) | 610 sq ft | $360,800 | $31,700 | $392,500 | ~$17,000 avg. |

-| 2 bed / 2 bath | 800 sq ft | $426,800 | $52,000 | $478,800 | ~$17,000 avg. |
+| Two+ (2 bd / 2 ba) | 800 sq ft | $426,800 | $52,000 | $478,800 | ~$17,000 avg. |

-Source: Abodu published pricing (abodu.com/pricing), verified .
-Abodu’s base price includes the unit, a project manager, permit services, pre-approved plans, delivery and installation, foundation, and standard utility connections — but explicitly excludes utility trenching beyond 50 feet, craning beyond 100 feet, demolition, tree removal, unique site engineering, and sales tax and permit fees.
+Abodu is unusually transparent — its base price includes a project manager, the unit, permit services, pre-approved plans, delivery and installation, foundation, and standard utility connections.
+And it still excludes utility trenching beyond 50 feet, craning beyond 100 feet, building demolition, tree removal, unique site engineering, and sales tax and permit fees.
+If even a company that bundles foundation and utilities has a list of exclusions this long, a provider quoting a bare “unit only” price has a far longer one.

 Hidden costs to budget before you apply

-These line items turn a $300,000 quote into a $380,000 project:
+These line items routinely turn a $300,000 quote into a $380,000 project:

 - Permit fees and plan-review fees

-- Utility trenching and electrical panel upgrades
+- Utility trenching, sewer/septic work, and electrical panel upgrades

 - Foundation (if not included)